 Allied Health Program Specialist and Registration

 Students enrolling in these programs must meet specific emotional, behavioral, physical, and cognitive standards.
 This information is found in Technical Standards.
-Students qualifying for special accommodations to these standards must contact Disability Services at (828) 694-1813 for more information.
+Students qualifying for special accommodations to these standards must contact Student Accessibility Services at (828) 694-1813 for more information.